Cat Sneezing: Causes, Diagnosis, and Treatment

 Dental Treatment

-If your cat’s sneezing is brought up by dental diseases, addressing the dental issue itself is essential for recovery.
-These treatment options depend on the issue, but may involve dental cleaning, scaling, tooth extractions, and antibiotics.
-These dental procedures help reduce the infection and inflammation that may potentially spread from the mouth to the nasal passages.
-Regular cat dental care is always a good idea to support this treatment.
+If your cat’s sneezing is caused by dental diseases, addressing the dental issue itself is essential for recovery.
+The primary option may vary, but can involve dental cleaning, scaling, tooth extractions, and antibiotics.

 Surgery